apache/datafusion/dev/release/README.md

 Update datafusion version in `datafusion/Cargo.toml` to `5.1.0`.

-If there is new ballista release, update versions in ballista Cargo.tomls, run
+If there is a ballista release, update versions in ballista Cargo.tomls, run

 ```
 ./dev/update_ballista_versions.py 0.5.0
 ```

-If there is new datafusion python binding release, update versions in `./python/Cargo.toml`.
+If there is a datafusion python binding release, update versions in `./python/Cargo.toml`.

 Lastly commit the version change: